Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 ### Handling User consent

-The ability of the SDK to track the device location does not give Geouniq the permission to collect user data.
+The ability of the SDK to track the device location does not give Cloud4Wi the permission to collect user data.
 According to [GDPR](https://ec.europa.eu/commission/priorities/justice-and-fundamental-rights/data-protection/2018-reform-eu-data-protection-rules_en)
-regulation, you should request the User the consent to collect location data on Geouniq platform.
+regulation, you should request the User the consent to collect location data on Cloud4Wi platform.

-> NOTE: if your app is not under GDPR regulation, you can avoid request the consent to the user and directly inform the SDK that it has the permission to collect data on Geouniq platform.
+> NOTE: if your app is not under GDPR regulation, you can avoid request the consent to the user and directly inform the SDK that it has the permission to collect data on Cloud4Wi platform.
 This can be done as explained below in [Setting consent explicitely](#setting-the-user-consent-explicitely)

 The SDK provides a simple way to handle user consent through the `GUCordovaPlugin.showConsentDialogAndSet`as shown in the example below.
 When this method is called, the SDK first checks if it has already obtained the consent.
 If yes, it does nothing.
-Otherwise, it will show a dialog to the user requesting the consent to collect data on GeoUniq platform.
+Otherwise, it will show a dialog to the user requesting the consent to collect data on Cloud4Wi platform.
 The privacy policy can also be seen by the User.
-If the User gives the consent, then the SDK will actually start sending data on GeoUniq platform.
-Otherwise, it will keep performing all the other automatic operations without sending any information on GeoUniq platform.
+If the User gives the consent, then the SDK will actually start sending data on Cloud4Wi platform.
+Otherwise, it will keep performing all the other automatic operations without sending any information on Cloud4Wi platform.

 ```javascript